Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 Q. Is there a minimum radius which MLC pipe can be bent?

 YES.
 There are minimum bending radii for each size of pipe.
-These radii vary depending on whether the bend is being made using a bending spring or an approved bending tool.
-Please refer to Uponor for the correct suggested radius.
+These radii vary depending on whether the bend is being made using a bending spring, by an approved bending tool or just simply being bent by hand.
+Please refer to Uponor for the correct suggested bending radii

 If you have any other questions other than the above, please contact our Uponor Technical Team on 01923 927015